readingcapital/readingcapital.github.io/volume-2/index.md

 #### 1. Formulation of the Problem & 2.
 The Two Departments of Social Production ####

-The question and the scheme to answer this question are developed: commodity capital in each year must suffice for replacement of capital in value and in material terms, otherwise there is no simple reproduction.
+The question and the scheme to answer this question are developed: commodity capital in each year must suffice to replace capital in value and material terms, otherwise there is no simple reproduction.
 Thus the distinction between capitals based on what they produce is introduced.
-Department I produces means of production for $c$ and department II produces means of subsistence for
-$v$ and $s$.
+Department I produces means of production for $c$ and department II produces means of subsistence for $v$ and $s$.

 #### 3. Exchange Between the Two Departments: I(v+c) against IIc ####